Necrotizing gingivitis

-Acute necrotizing ulcerative gingivitis (ANUG) is a common, non-contagious infection of the gums with sudden onset.
-The main features are painful, bleeding gums, and ulceration of inter-dental papillae (the sections of gum between adjacent teeth).
-This disease, along with necrotizing (ulcerative) periodontitis (NP or NUP) is classified as a necrotizing periodontal disease, one of the seven general types of gum disease caused by inflammation of the gums (periodontitis).
+Necrotizing gingivitis (NG) is a common, non-contagious infection of the gums with sudden onset.
+The main features are painful, bleeding gums, and ulceration of interdental papillae (the sections of gum between adjacent teeth).
+This disease, along with necrotizing periodontitis (NP) and necrotizing stomatitis, is classified as a necrotizing periodontal disease, one of the three general types of gum disease caused by inflammation of the gums (periodontitis).

-The often severe gum pain that characterizes ANUG distinguishes it from the more common chronic periodontitis which is rarely painful.
-If ANUG is improperly treated or neglected, it may become chronic and/or recurrent.
+The often severe gum pain that characterizes NG distinguishes it from the more common gingivitis or chronic periodontitis which is rarely painful.
+If NG is improperly treated or neglected, it may become chronic and/or recurrent.
 The causative organisms are mostly anaerobic bacteria, particularly Fusobacteriota and spirochete species.

 Predisposing factors include poor oral hygiene, smoking, poor nutrition, psychological stress, and a weakened immune system.
-When the attachments of the teeth to the bone are involved, the term NUP is used.
-Treatment of ANUG is by removal of dead gum tissue and antibiotics (usually metronidazole) in the acute phase, and improving oral hygiene to prevent recurrence.
+When the attachments of the teeth to the bone are involved, the term NP is used.
+Treatment of NG is by removal of dead gum tissue and antibiotics (usually metronidazole) in the acute phase, and improving oral hygiene to prevent recurrence.
 Although the condition has a rapid onset and is debilitating, it usually resolves quickly and does no serious harm.
 The informal name trench mouth arose during World War I as many soldiers developed the disease, probably because of the poor conditions and extreme psychological stress.